hydro-project/hydroflow/lattices/README.md

-<h1 class="crate-title"><code>lattices</code></h1>
+<h1 class="crate-title">The <code>lattices</code> Crate</h1>

 The `lattices` crate provides ergonomic and compsable lattice types.
-Users can also implement their own lattices via a few simple traits.
+You can also implement custom lattices via a few simple traits.

 Lattices are an incredibly powerful mathematical concept which can greatly simplify the trickiness of distributed computing.
-They align very well with the reality of what happens physically in a distrubted system; even when data messages are reordered or duplicated, if that data is represented as lattices all machines will always reach the same end result simply by merging the data together.
+They align very well with the reality of what happens physically in a distrubted system: messages can always arrive out-of-order or duplicated.
+But if that data is represented as lattices then all machines will always reach the same end result simply by merging the data together.
 One popular way of lattices are currently used in distributed systems is as the data underlying [Conflict-free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (CRDTs).